SistlaS/ExternalMergeSort/README.md

 2) Run the program using the command `./Test.exe -n XYZ`, where XYZ indicates the number of records to be generated & sorted.

+Filter: (in Filter.cpp)
+1) Implements a basic predicate of filtering out rows that have column value less than 2 : L45

+Witness: (in Witness.cpp)
+1) Checks for the number of rows : L101
+2) Parity(XOR) of the data : L48
+3) Number of inversions : L83

 Optimizations Implemented:

 1) Tournament Trees:

 We use the Tree of Losers to minimize the number of root-to-leaf passes required.
-Implemented in the file Tree.cpp, Line XYZ
+Implemented in the file Tree.cpp : L379, L290, L213

 2) Offset-Value Coding

 We minimize the number of comparisons between keys in a record by computing each record's OVC, and comparing the OVCs.
 Ensures minimum number of row comparisons and minimum number of column comparisons.

- Implemented in the file Tree.cpp, Line XYZ
+ Implemented in the file Tree.cpp:
+ 1. OVC comparisons : L112
+ 2. OVCs are written to the disk inorder to avoid recomputing the offsets in every merge step : L75

 3) Graceful Degradation